Information We Collect

 We rely on a number of legal bases to collect, use, and share your information, including:

-as needed to provide our services, such as when we use your information to fulfil your order, to settle disputes, or to provide customer support;
+as needed to provide our services, such as when we use your information to fulfill your order, to settle disputes, or to provide customer support;

 when you have provided your affirmative consent, which you may revoke at any time, such as by signing up for our mailing list;